• Skip to primary navigation

 • When you're roasting the macadamias, keep a close eye on them.
 Like most nuts, they can go from perfectly golden to burnt in a matter of seconds.

 • When you're preparing the ingredients, remember that the recipe calls for some of the liquid from the can of chickpeas.
 It's easy to forget this when you're draining them.
-Drain them over a bowl and not the sink.
+Drain them into a bowl rather than the sink.

 • You can use any paprika you like -- I use smoked paprika because I love the subtly smoky flavor it adds.